vatesfr/xen-orchestra/docs/continuous_replication.md

 ## Manual initial seed

+> This is **only** if you need to make the initial copy without making the whole transfer through your network.
+Otherwise, **you don't need that**.

-If you can't transfer the first backup through your network, you can make a seed locally.
+**If you can't transfer the first backup through your network**, you can make a seed locally.
 In order to do this, follow this procedure (until we made it accessible directly in XO):

 ### Preparation